P ≠ NP Proof

 practice”:

-this stronger restriction is not essential to the vital matter: To maintain the
+obviously), but this stronger restriction is not essential to the vital matter:

-character of vaguely practicable for deterministic poly-time computations.
+To maintain the character of vaguely practicable for deterministic polynomial-time computations.

-neither is given, but it is a fixed constant for each fixed S, by Def.
+neither is given, it is a fixed constant for each fixed S, by Def.
 2.1.
+Furthermore, the traditional definition of poly-time DTM asserts a

 See